-Our preparatory course for pharmacist independent prescribers is an integral part of our Postgraduate Diploma/MSc programme in Prescribing Studies.
-It provides the 60 Masters level academic credits that are needed for the academic award of Certificate in Prescribing Studies, and these credits can be used towards the achievement of the Diploma/MSc award.
+Our preparatory course for pharmacist independent prescribers provides 60 Masters level academic credits.
 On successful completion of the course you will be eligible to register with the GPhC to carry out an Independent Prescribing and/or Supplementary Prescribing role; and will also be awarded the Certificate in Prescribing Studies (Independent Prescribing) postgraduate University award.

 Choice and flexibility are key features of the School of Pharmacy Postgraduate programmes.
-The Independent Prescribing course may also be used towards a Diploma in Clinical or Community Pharmacy, the Diploma in Prescribing Studies or an Advanced Practitioner award.
+The Independent Prescribing course may also be used towards a Diploma in Clinical Pharmacy Practice or an Advanced Practitioner award.

 Why choose to study the Independent Pharmacist Prescribing course at Keele?

 The Centre for Professional Development and Lifelong Learning, part of the School of Pharmacy at Keele University, has a reputation for providing stimulating education programmes for general practitioners, pharmacists, nurses and other members of the health care team.
 We offer a multidisciplinary approach that ensures our courses encompass a broad range of skills and are responsive to the changing health care environment.